-History: Established as Exeter Tech in 1953, became Exeter College in 1964.
-Since 1988, has also taught higher education.
+History: Established as Exeter Tech in 1953 and became Exeter College in 1970, the first tertiary college in England.
+Since 1988, it has also taught higher education.

 Address: Four city-centre locations as well as two custom-built training and skills centres on the Marsh Barton and Sowton Industrial Estates on the edge of the city.

 Ambience: Nearby city attractions such as the Cathedral Green and Quayside.
 There are also beaches for surfing, and Dartmoor for walking and cycling, both within an hour's travel.

 Who's the boss?
 Greatly experienced in further education, Yeovil Town football fan Richard Atkins has been principal since 2002.